dansanderson/easyasm65/README.md

 ```
 lda $fe            ; load index $fe off the base page
-lda $16fe          ; load address $16fe
+lda $16fe          ; load absolute address $16fe
 ```

 If the address expression evaluates to a value larger than 255, then EasyAsm uses absolute addressing.

-If the address expression evaluates to a value between 0 and 255, EasyAsm disambiguates using the following algorithm:
+If the address expression evaluates to a value between 0 and 255, EasyAsm disambiguates using the following procedure:

-1. If the address expression is a value literal *or* a symbol defined using a value literal, one or more leading zeroes signify absolute mode: `$00fe` Otherwise base page addressing is used: `$fe`
+1. If the address expression is a value literal *or* a symbol defined using a value literal, and the value has one or more leading zeroes, EasyAsm uses absolute mode: `$00fe` Otherwise it uses base page addressing: `$fe`
-2. If the value can be calculated in the first pass of the assembler, i.e. all symbols in the expression are defined earlier in the source text, base page addressing is used: `$fc+earlierlabel`
+2. If the value can be calculated in the first pass of the assembler, i.e. all symbols in the expression are defined earlier in the source text, EasyAsm uses base page addressing: `$fc+earlierlabel`
-3. Otherwise absolute addressing is assumed, to be calculated in a subsequent pass: `$fc+laterlabel`
+3. Otherwise EasyAsm assumes absolute addressing, to be calculated in a subsequent pass: `$fc+laterlabel`

 To clarify potential confusion in your source code, you can suffix the instruction mnemonic with `+1` to force base page addressing, or `+2` to for absolute addressing.
+If base page addressing is requested and the value is larger than 255, EasyAsm reports the error.

 ```
 lda+1 $00fe        ; force base page addressing: $fe